The Schitt's Creek Cast Creates Their Own Red Carpet Moment at the 2020 Emmys - E! Online

 Per usual, Dan Levy shook things up by dressing in a suit jacket with a skirt made of the same material.
 He pulled together the entire look with a pair of dress shoes and high socks.

 As for his onscreen sister, Annie dressed in a suit that was both conservative and revealing at the same time.
-Dressed in black dress pants and a blazer, the star popped on a see-through black blouse giving the look a daring edge.
+Dressed in black dress pants and a blazer from Valentino, the star popped on a see-through black blouse giving the look a daring edge.

-Similarly, Catherine wore an all-black look and her signature red lipstick.
+Similarly, Catherine wore an all-black look, with Valentino boots and purse, as well as her signature red lipstick.

 And last but not least was Eugene, who was dressed in a classic navy blue suit, which he wore with a black shirt.